EMD SDP40F: Derailments

 Amtrak took several corrective measures, including operating with a reduced speed on curves, emptying the smaller of the two water tanks to reduce lateral motion, and making various alterations to the trucks.
 The measures helped, but the trouble continued.
-Several railroads, including the Burlington and the Chesapeake and Ohio Railway (C&O), banned the "rail breakers" from their tracks; they were suspected to be causing the spreading of rails because of their lateral swaying, which may have contributed to the derailments.
+Several railroads, including the Burlington and the Chesapeake and Ohio Railway (C&O), banned the "rail breakers" from their tracks, since they were suspected to be causing the spreading of rails because of their lateral swaying, which may have contributed to the derailments.
 For the Chicago–Seattle Empire Builder, the speed restrictions added 6 hours to what had been a 46-hour schedule.
 Another important development was the unusually harsh winter of 1976–1977, which sidelined many of Amtrak's aging steam-heated coaches.
 Amtrak suspended numerous routes and pressed the new HEP-equipped Amfleet I coaches, designed for short runs, into service.
 The new EMD F40PH, intended for short-distance service and equipped with HEP, handled these trains.

-In the spring of 1977 Amtrak faced a power crisis.
+In the spring of 1977, Amtrak faced a power crisis.
 In addition to the SDP40Fs derailing, Amtrak was having trouble with two other six-axle designs.
 The GE E60CP and E60CH electric locomotives were having derailment problems.
 The GE P30CH had the same truck design as E60s and rode poorly, although it did not exhibit the same tendency to derail.
 Amtrak decided to abandon the SDP40F in favor of the F40PH, a four-axle design with none of the riding problems of the six-axle locomotives.
 Amtrak traded 40 SDP40Fs back to EMD.
 Components including the prime mover were installed into an F40PH's frame.
-Between 1977 and 1987 Amtrak traded 132 of the SDP40Fs back to EMD for F40PHRs.
+Between 1977 and 1987, Amtrak traded 132 of the SDP40Fs back to EMD for F40PHRs.
 The SDP40F remained in service on the Santa Fe longer than elsewhere, although the arrival of HEP-equipped Superliner cars on the Western routes displaced them from there as well.
 The last SDP40Fs left the Amtrak roster in 1987.
 The remaining Amtrak SDP40Fs that weren't sold to the ATSF (seen below) are presumed to have been scrapped.